nvm-sh/nvm/README.md

 #### Troubleshooting on Linux

-On Linux, after running the install script, if you get `nvm: command not found` or see no feedback from your terminal after you type `command -v nvm`, simply close your current terminal, open a new terminal, and try verifying again.
+On Linux, after running the install script, if you get `nvm: command not found` or see no feedback from your terminal after you type `command nvm -v`, simply close your current terminal, open a new terminal, and try verifying again.

 #### Troubleshooting on macOS